-replace each filter.
+implementation.
+In the event that enhanced filtration units on housing residents are proposed, the Lead Agency should consider the limitations of the enhanced filtration.
+For example, in a study that SCAQMD conducted to investigate filters6, a cost burden is expected to be within the range of \$120 to \$240 per year to replace each filter.
 In addition, because the filters would not have any effectiveness unless the HVAC system is running, there may be increased energy costs to the resident.
 It is typically assumed that the filters operate 100 percent of the time while residents are indoors, and it does not account for the times when the residents have their windows or doors open or are in common space areas of the project.
-These filters also have no ability to filter out any toxic gases from vehicle exhaust.
-The presumed effectiveness and feasibility of any filtration units should therefore be evaluated in more detail prior to assuming that they will sufficiently alleviate near roadway exposures.
+Moreover, these filters have no ability to filter out any toxic gases from vehicle exhaust.
+The presumed effectiveness and feasibility of any filtration units should therefore be evaluated in more detail prior to assuming that they will sufficiently alleviate near roadway exposures to DPM emissions and before they are relied upon by Lead Agency as mitigation measures to support a less than significant cancer risk finding (CEQA Guidelines Section 15091(a)(1)).